ttsiodras/HexSpeak/README.md

 ## Step 3: Speed!

-My Makefile has a `bench` rule, that measures 10 runs in CPython and Pypy (via bash's `time`) and 10 executions in one run inside the JVM (via Clojure's `time`, to avoid the JVM's startup cost and also warm-up the HotSpot technology.
+I added a `bench` rule in my Makefile, that measures 10 runs in CPython and Pypy (via bash's `time`) and 10 executions in one run inside the JVM (via Clojure's `time`, to avoid the JVM's startup cost and also warm-up the HotSpot technology).

-Times in the JVM are in milliseconds - in the other two, it's just seconds:
+Times in the JVM are in milliseconds - in the other two, it's just seconds.

+*(Note: the benchmarking depends on my [stats.py](https://github.com/ttsiodras/utils/blob/master/stats.py) being in the PATH)*.

 So, Python first...